nikosLab/multimeterStand/tasks.md

 - [ ] 28.
 Get photos from multimeterTiltBracketFluke101
 - [ ] 29.
 3D-print new version 101 bracket with cable opening
 - [ ] 30.
 Get photo for all my multimeters
+- [x] 31.
+Get Images from the multimeterTiltBracketFluke101-V1 reworked